Placeholder-Software/Dissonance/docs/Tutorials/Playback-Prefab.md

  1. Retrieved from pool
  1. Activated

-To handle this in your custom script is actually quite simple because Unity provides all the necessary methods:
+To handle this in your script simply use the normal [Unity lifecycle events](https://docs.unity3d.com/Manual/ExecutionOrder.html):

 ```
-VoicePlayback _playback;
-string _playerName;

-void Start()
+void Awake()
 {
-    //This only every runs once - perform one time setup (e.g. find other components)
+    // This only runs once.
+Use this to perform one-time setup.

+    // e.g. Find some Dissonance components
-    _playback = GetComponent<VoicePlayback>();
+    _playbackComponent = GetComponent<VoicePlayback>();
+    _dissonanceComms = GetComponent<DissonanceComms>();
 }

 void OnEnable()
 {
-    // This runs every time the script is activated - Perform per player setup
+    // This runs every time the script is activated.
+Use this to perform per-player setup

+    // e.g. find information about this player
-    _playerName = _playback.PlayerName;
+    _playerState = _dissonanceComms.FindPlayer(_playback.PlayerName);
 }

 void Update()